Vekkt/ElvUI_BuffHighlight/README.md

 ### Installing

 Hit "Clone or download" button then "Download ZIP".
-Place the "ElvUI_GlimmerHighlight" folder (not "ElvUI_GlimmerHighlight-master")
+Place the "ElvUI_BuffHighlight" folder (not "ElvUI_BuffHighlight-master")
 in your /Interface/Addon folder.

 ## Contributing